Donna Gail Hatfield

 • Clothing/Jewelry Description Unknown, but she likes to wear the colors red and white.

-• Medical Conditions Hatfield suffers from Alzheimer's Disease.
+• Medical Conditions Hatfield suffers from Alzheimer's Disease and needs medication which she doesn't have with her.

-• Distinguishing Characteristics Caucasian female.
+• Distinguishing Characteristics White female.
 Graying brown hair, hazel eyes.
 Hatfield's previous married name was Rainey.
 She wears eyeglasses.

 Details of Disappearance

-Hatfield was last known to be living with her son, Thomas R. Rainey Jr., in Boonville, Indiana.
-A friend saw her on May 25, 2019, and her ex-husband believes he saw her on June 13, but this date hasn't been confirmed because he suffers from memory loss
+Hatfield was last known to be living with her son, Thomas R. Rainey Jr., in the 600 block of North First Street in Boonville, Indiana.
+A friend saw her on May 25, 2019, and her ex-husband believes he saw her on June 13, but this date hasn't been confirmed because he suffers from memory loss.

 In August that year, Rainey told his father, Hatfield's ex-husband, that she had had an aneurysm and died in the hospital.
 When Hatfield's daughters called the hospital, though, they learned that there was no one in the morgue under that name.
 They checked with all the other hospitals in the area and Hatfield wasn't there either.